 Safety Education Day at Dayton Elementary

 Always held on the Wednesday of Fire Prevention Week and is done in partnership with the Dayton Police Department.
 Each grade level is given age-appropriate demonstrations and instruction on fire safety.
 The day includes a full fire alarm/response, demonstrations, tours of the fire department, lunch with the students and, of course, visits from Sparky.

 Firefighters at the DFD are willing to educate and provide station tours to local homeschool groups of 12 or more.
-For more information, click HERE.
-Schedule fire education sessions and tours by emailing Firefighter Sharon Bogle at firstname.lastname@example.org.
+For more information and to schedule fire education sessions or tours, email firefighter Sharon Bogle at firstname.lastname@example.org.